Dawar/typescript-library-tutorial/README.md

 4. After you build your project (tsc) what you should end up with is all your src/ folders and files getting outputted with types into the main root folder.
 Yes yes I know it feels messy, but it works dam well.
 Feel free to now distribute this as-is and see how easy it is to import from the top level and sub modules!

 Really hope this helps some folks, I get irrationally angry thinking about how much time I spent solving a problem that should be so straightforward!

+As a BONUS this method can be used to create cross-enivornment libraries, for example where you have a sub folder with NodeJS specific exports and another with common exports used in any environment.
+That's actually the primary use case that drove me to this configuration.